alistairjoelquinn/atelier.nvim/README.md

 In order to simplify the creation and editing of colorschemes, the color highlights have been divided up into the 14 groups you can see in the window.

-## colorscheme page
+## Library

 Now that we have managed to update the current colorscheme, let's try and create a new one.
-Navigate to the theme page by pressing `t`.
+Navigate to the library by pressing `l`.
 In total `atelier.nvim` allows you to save up to 8 colorschemes.

 ![Screenshot 2025-05-24 at 19 37 44](https://github.com/user-attachments/assets/990faff6-9e37-4509-b388-f368f2794ef2)

 From here you can select any one of the colorschemes by choosing its number.
 Currently all the other colorschemes are empty.
-The first time you choose an empty theme you will be prompted to choose a name.
+The first time you choose an empty colorscheme you will be prompted to choose a name.

 ![Screenshot 2025-05-24 at 19 38 12](https://github.com/user-attachments/assets/ca14376c-9fb1-4ee5-ad9b-4f9285f6327a)